In our busy lives as working women managing our careers, family, and financial priorities, we tend to put the needs of others before ourselves.

 - Pay yourself first.
 I know this may sound like a cliché, but paying yourself first is an important step in preparing for retirement.
 Make sure that each paycheck diverts money into a retirement account as well as accounts for other savings goals.
 If you have access to a workplace retirement plan, aim to save 15% of your salary, including any employer match.
 If 15% is challenging, start at 6% and increase your contribution by two percentage points each year.
 Plans that offer automatic increases can make upping your contribution each year a simple step.
 If your plan offers this, make sure to sign up.
 At a minimum, take advantage of any available company match.
 If you don’t have a workplace retirement plan, consider a Traditional or Roth IRA.
 If you are self-employed, you can open a SEP IRA.
 Contribution limits differ depending on the account and, in some cases, your income.

-- Get comfortable with money matters.
+- Get comfortable with finances.
 Women tend to be thoughtful and want to be well-informed before making decisions.
 This may make it challenging to get started.
 Educate yourself, so you can be comfortable talking about your finances.
 There are a number of podcasts on finances that you can listen to while commuting, walking the dog, or exercising.
 Or if you are in a book club, pick a book on finances and discuss it as a group.
-If you have a financial advisor, make sure to actively use that resource and don’t be afraid to ask questions.
+If you have a financial professional, make sure to actively use that resource and don’t be afraid to ask questions.

 - Crunch the numbers.
 Retirement calculators are another great resource.
 There are plenty of free tools online that can help you get a sense of your current retirement savings situation, where you need to be, and what you need to do to achieve your future goals.
 You may not have to look further than your own employer for resources that can help you become financially fit.